Ehyiah/ApiDocBundle/README.md

 - the default route is ehyiah/api/doc exemple : localhost/ehyiah/api/doc, you can modify this route in the config/routes/ehyiah_api_doc.yaml file.

-## Recommanded directory structure (if you want to use generation commands)
+## Recommended directory structure
 If you want to use generation commands (see below) but do not want to use Auto-generated components names, you will have to check and update all ``$ref`` used in the generated yaml/yml files by the commands.

 **exemple**: You got a DTO class called ``MyDto``, a schema named ``MyDto`` will be created and used everywhere a reference to this class is created.
 So if you want to call your component ``MyAwesomeDto`` instad of default name, you will have to update the reference (``$ref``) in every file.